Jaj0/moonraker-cli-switch-server/README.md

   User=pi
   Group=pi
   ExecStartPre=/bin/sleep 10
-  ExecStart=/home/pi/tapo/server.py
+  ExecStart=/home/pi/switch/server.py
   Restart=always

   [Install]
   WantedBy=multi-user.target
  ```
-5. Start your service `service tapo start`, if something goes wrong you can check status `service tapo status` and logs `journalctl -u tapo`.
-Then enable it so it autostarts `systemctl enable tapo.service`
+4. Start your service `service switch start`, if something goes wrong you can check status `service switch status` and logs `journalctl -u switch`.
+Then enable it so it autostarts `systemctl enable switch.service`
-6. Open in Mainsail/Fluidd your `Moonraker.cfg`, add this at the end (and maybe customise the device name just after "power"):
+5. Open in Mainsail/Fluidd your `Moonraker.cfg`, add this at the end (and maybe customise the device name just after "power"):
 ```
 [power printer]
 type: http